 - Project timing

-Landlords and developers should in their proposals respond with a specific property that will partly or in its entirety, and as a result of the incentive, be brought to market as a life science asset.
+Landlords and developers should, in their proposals, respond with a specific property that will partly or in its entirety, and as a result of the incentive, be brought to market as a life sciences asset.
 For additional incentives and financing information, or to start an application, visit the IDA Life Sciences Program page.